 For short, we shall refer to them as just programs.
 This will avoid any confusion since in this section, we shall not talk about syntax; therefore, programs may be identified with their denotations.
-The fact that means that there exists an execution of program R that starts in a and terminates in b.
+The fact that a R b and a R c.